nathaliasilvac/ACROPOLIS/Manual.md

 ## 1.1 Digital Elevation Model (DEM):
 There are various portals and tools available for downloading digital elevation models.
 In Spain,  the [Download Center of the National Geographic Institute (IGN)](https://centrodedescargas.cnig.es/CentroDescargas/index.jsp), offers free access to geographic information.
 By providing the reservoir's coordinates, users can search for and download the corresponding DEM.

+Figure 1.
+Download Center of the National Geographic Institute
 ![dem](Images/dem.bmp)
 Typically, the downloaded files are in ASCII format.
 The tool can directly read these files or, if preferred, users can opt for the TIF format.
 It is advisable for users to review the downloaded file using GIS software, such as [QGIS](https://www.qgis.org/en/site/forusers/download.html).
 This allows them to crop the DEM if desired.
 Note that processing time may increase for larger DEMs.